Spain, Poland win 2nd consecutive matches at ATP Cup | Sports-Games

 Spain, Poland win 2nd consecutive matches at ATP Cup

-Spain and Poland remained perfect at the ATP Cup, securing winning 2-0 leads in their matches Monday for their second consecutive victories in the team event.Robert Bautista Agut clinched the match for Spain by beating Casper Ruud of Norway 6-4, 7-6 4 after Pablo Carreno Busta defeated Viktor Durasovic 6-3, 6-3.Bautista Agut improved to 9-2 in singles at the team event.Casper is playing unbelievable tennis, he did an unbelievable performance last year, and today I played very good, Bautista Agut said in his on-court interview.
+Spain and Poland remained perfect at the ATP Cup with 3-0 wins in their matches Monday, their second consecutive victories in the team event.Robert Bautista Agut clinched the match for Spain by beating Casper Ruud of Norway 6-4, 7-6 4 after Pablo Carreno Busta defeated Viktor Durasovic 6-3, 6-3.Bautista Agut improved to 9-2 in singles at the team event.Casper is playing unbelievable tennis, he did an unbelievable performance last year, and today I played very good, Bautista Agut said in his on-court interview.

 - Country: